TIA3JL/orange-sh/README.md

 ```bash
 ./orange.sh
 ```
-Also try running this script with arguments like:
+Also try running this script for more info with arguments like:
 ```bash
 ./orange.sh --help
 ```